shaikharfan7/COVID19-Stats-India/README.md

 A simple android widget/app that shows the number of COVID19 cases in India.

-The basic purpose of building this mini project was to have the Basic STATS of COVID19-INDIA on your android phones homescreen instead of opening an app/webapp everytime to check basic stats.
+The purpose of building this mini project was to have the Basic STATS of COVID19-INDIA on your android phones homescreen instead of opening an app/webapp everytime.

 ## Data Source ##